Speech community: Critique

 Probably because of their considerable explanatory power, Labov's and Chomsky's understandings of the speech community became widely influential in linguistics.
 But gradually a number of problems with those models became apparent.

 Firstly, it became increasingly clear that the assumption of homogeneity inherent in Chomsky and Labov's models was untenable.
-The African American speech community which Labov had seen as defined by the shared norms of African American Vernacular English, was shown to be an illusion, as ideological disagreements about the status of AAVE among different groups of speakers attracted public attention.
+The African American speech community, which Labov had seen as defined by the shared norms of African American Vernacular English (AAVE), was shown to be an illusion, as ideological disagreements about the status of AAVE among different groups of speakers attracted public attention.

-Secondly, the concept of the speech community was large scale communities.
+Secondly, the concept of the speech community was large-scale communities.
 By extending the concept, Gumperz's definition could no longer be evoked.

-Thirdly, Chomsky and Labov's models made it clear that intrapersonal variation is common.
-It also refine the choice of linguistic variant is often a choice made to a specific speech context.
+Thirdly, Chomsky's and Labov's models made it clear that intrapersonal variation is common.
+The choice of linguistic variant is often a choice made within a specific speech context.

-The force of these critiques with the concept of "speech communities" appeared because of the many contradictions.
-Some scholars recommended abandoning the concept altogether, instead conceptualizing it as "the product of the communicative activities engaged in by a given group of people."
+The force of those critiques with the concept of "speech communities" appeared because of many contradictions.
+Some scholars recommended abandoning the concept altogether and instead conceptualizing it as "the product of the communicative activities engaged in by a given group of people."
 Others acknowledged the community's ad hoc status as "some kind of social group whose speech characteristics are of interest and can be described in a coherent manner".